-In this article, we discuss the best memory foam mattresses for back pain and which firmness is right for your sleep position.
+In this article, we discuss the best memory foam mattresses for back pain and help you decide which firmness level is right for your sleep position.

-The AS2 contains three proprietary foams: Bio-Pur®, Affinity with HIVE®, and Bio-Core® foam layers.
-Each of them serves a specific purpose to balance cushion and support as you sleep.
+The AS2 contains three sleep-enhancing foam layers: Bio-Pur®, Affinity with HIVE®, and Bio-Core®.
+Each of them serves a specific purpose, balancing cushion and support as you sleep.
 All our mattresses come with a cover made of a soft, breathable fabric.
-This fabric wicks away moisture keeping you cool through the night.
+This fabric wicks away moisture and keeps you cool through the night.

 The top comfort layer includes 2 inches of plant-based Bio-Pur® material.
 Bio-Pur® foam conforms to your body, providing pressure relief.
 This plant-based foam is cooler than traditional memory foam, making it an excellent option for hot sleepers.
 Traditional memory foam uses petroleum-based products.
 But in Bio-Pur® foam, we substitute a portion of the petroleum with castor oils.
 Plant oils have a cooling effect.
 They also make our mattresses eco-friendly.

 Our Certi-PUR-US® certified plant-based foams are also free of chemicals like CFCs, formaldehyde, phthalates, PBDEs and are low in volatile organic compound (VOC) emissions.
 This minimizes off-gassing odors in our mattresses.